Patrick Finglas: Reputation

-Finglas was regarded for much of his career by the English Crown as one of the principal supporters of English rule in Ireland; in 1520 the Lord Deputy of Ireland, the Earl of Surrey, praised him to Cardinal Wolsey as one of "the best willed and most diligent to do the King's Grace true and faithful service of all the learned men of this land."
-Only in his last years were doubts raised about his loyalty to the Crown during the Silken Thomas rebellion.
+Finglas was regarded for much of his career by the English Crown as one of the principal supporters of English rule in Ireland; in 1520 the Lord Deputy of Ireland, the Earl of Surrey, praised him to Cardinal Wolsey as one of "the best willed and most diligent to do the King's Grace true and faithful service of all the learned men of this land".
+Only in his last years were doubts raised about his loyalty to the Crown, due to his ambiguous attitude to the Silken Thomas rebellion.

 Family

 He married Isabella (or Elizabeth) Golding, daughter of Robert Golding of Churchtown, Dublin.
 They had at least three children: Thomas, Patrick and Genet.

 Thomas in 1532 was described as "capite" (tenant in chief) of Westphailstown, and was given permission to make a sub-lease of his lands to the Rector of Howth.
 He married Anne Cusack, daughter of John Cusack of Cussington, and sister of Sir Thomas Cusack, later Lord Chancellor of Ireland, and had issue.
 Like his father, he was an energetic political reformer, and held a number of administrative positions.
 Richard Finglas of Westphailstown, Solicitor General for Ireland, who died in 1574, may have been a son of Thomas, but his age suggests that he was more likely a nephew of the elder Patrick.

 Genet married Sir Thomas Fitzwilliam and had four children, including Richard, the eldest son and heir.
 Their grandchildren included Thomas FitzWilliam, 1st Viscount FitzWilliam.

 Later descendants of Patrick included a second Genet Finglas (died 1627), who married firstly John Bathe, Attorney General for Ireland, secondly the distinguished soldier Sir William Warren, and thirdly Terence O'Dempsey, 1st Viscount Clanmalier.
 She was the daughter of Patrick Finglas of Westphailstown, who was probably the younger son of the judge.